MiJChou/ML2017/README.md

 1. the instruction of the homework in .pptx
 2. files to use for the homework
-3. my attemps in .R
+3. my attemps in .R (and hopefully .py soon)
 4. my outputted answers

 Miriam